 “I also had experienced certain testing situations during tutoring, so I knew what was happening and knew how to handle it.
 Being able to get through spots like that made me much more confident.”

-To read the rules, check out the prompts, and submit your essay, head on over to the contest page.
+To read the rules, check out the prompts, and soon read the winning essays, head on over to the contest page.

 Video of the Week